cmintert/Abyssal_TTRPG/Ship Prompt Templates.md

 #### Name [type: string]:
 - Stands for a class of ships.
-- Create an abbreviation for the class.
+- The name includes a technical abbreviation for the class.

 #### Size (GST) [type: integer]:
 - **Small**: (200-800 GST)